cybersec101/resources/EN_Internet_Concept_Trainer-Resource.md

 		- There	is	no	way 	of 	being	sure	that	another	user	hasn’t	tampered	with	the	computer before	you	started	using	it.

-			- They	might	have	installed	software	or	devices	that	track	your	use	and	try	to record	your	personal	information [^footnote19].
+			- They	might	have	installed	software	or	devices	that	track	your	use	and	try	to record	your	personal	information [Note 19](#note-19).